rayanthoney/100Devs/Anki/banki.md

-# BANKI: All the questions to prep for interviews
+# BANKI: 💰🙈

-## Behavioral

 ### Questions

-- [ ] Give me an example of a project or initiative that you started on your own.
+Give me an example of a project or initiative that you started on your own.
 What prompted you to get started?
   - **Cause:**
   - **Action:**
   - **Result:**